-Balassiano, Rosentrater, and Marcketti (2014) describe a dual-listed course as one “comprised of two courses with different course numbers” that is taught by one instructor at the same place and time to undergraduate and graduate students.
+Balassiano, Rosentrater, and Marcketti (2014) describe a dual-listed course as one “comprised of two courses with different course numbers” that is taught by one teacher at the same place and time to undergraduate and graduate students.
 A cross-listed course, on the other hand, is a course “offered by two different departments that are taught together” (p.20-21).
 While much of the literature differentiates between a cross-listed course and a dual-listed course, a “cross-listed course” is defined by AU academic regulations and guidelines1 as an umbrella term to encompass both definitions.
 Whether you’re teaching an inter-departmental or inter-level course, the following tips will help you create the best learning experience for all your students, regardless of academic need, level, or background.

 1. Be clear about expectations and outcomes, and explicitly weave them into each activity or session according to student levels.